Q: What is a patent?

-Q: I’m ready to talk about my product/service to customer/manufacturers/investors.
+Q: I’m ready to talk about my product/service to customers/manufacturers/investors.
 Is this a good time to care about a patent?

 A: Yes!
 In the US, and in most other countries, you must file a patent application for your invention before a “public disclosure” or “offer for sale” of your invention.
 This can include trade shows, demonstrations, presentations, published articles, posts on websites or social media, and even conversations with close friends and family.
 If you do not file before the public disclosure or offer for sale, then you may forfeit your patent rights forever.
 If there’s any doubt about whether your action will be considered a “public disclosure” or “offer for sale”, consult a patent attorney beforehand.